Martha's Vineyard (steamboat): Service history

 From 1871 until 1886, the Martha's Vineyard and the Monohansett were the only two ferries serving Martha's Vineyard.

 In March 1886 the Martha's Vineyard became one of the initial four steamers operating for the newly organized New Bedford, Martha's Vineyard, and Nantucket Steamboat Co.
 (The other three were River Queen, Island Home and the Monohansett.)

-In 1922, a new steam-powered ferry Martha's Vineyard began service to the island.
+In 1928, the steam-powered ferry Islander, which had begun service in 1923, was renamed Martha's Vineyard.
 It operated until at least the 1940s.

 In 1993, a new diesel-powered ferry named MV Martha's Vineyard started its service to Martha's Vineyard and Woods Hole.
 It is the third vessel to be named after Martha's Vineyard.